-Years ended December 31, 2020, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for option data)
+Years ended December 31, 2019, 2018 and 2017 (tabular amounts in millions of Canadian dollars, except for option data)

-(h) Leases
+(i) Leases

 The Corporation recognizes, for most of its leases, a right-of-use asset and a lease liability at the commencement of a lease.
-The right-of-use asset and the lease liability are initially measured at the present value of lease payments over the term of the lease, less incentive payments received, using the Corporation incremental borrowing rate at that date or interest rate implicit in the lease.
+The right-of-use asset and the lease liability are initially measured at the present value of lease payments over the term lease, less incentive payments received, using the Corporation incremental borrowing rate at that date or interest rate implicit in the lease.
 The term of the lease is comprised of the initial lease term and any additional period for which it is reasonably certain that the Corporation will exercise its extension option.